Tribeca's "Trust Me" shows dark comic side of Hollywood business

-NEW YORK (Reuters) - The dark comedy “Trust Me,” playing at the Tribeca Film Festival, paints an uncomfortable picture of backstabbing and subterfuge in the film industry that drew from all - and none - of creator Clark Gregg’s personal experiences.
+NEW YORK, April 23 (Reuters) - The dark comedy “Trust Me,” playing at the Tribeca Film Festival, paints an uncomfortable picture of backstabbing and subterfuge in the film industry that drew from all - and none - of creator Clark Gregg’s personal experiences.

 As the film’s screenwriter, lead actor and director, Gregg said he had started out writing a big ensemble movie with several story lines, one of which became “Trust Me,” about the travails of agent Howard Holloway.